 Not as quick as using a serger/ overlocker, but just as effective.

-(dry cleaned fabric) Use tear-away embroidery stabiliser.
-Sew to the wrong side of the fabric, so what is left after tearing away should be hidden by the seam allowance.
+(dry cleaned fabric) Use a strip of tear-away embroidery stabiliser.
+Sew to the wrong side of the fabric, so what is left in the stitches after tearing away the stabiliser should be hidden by the seam allowance.

 – – –

 There are several more techniques for finishing open seams.
 Worth moving on to once you’ve conquered the zigzag.